bitovi/academy/src/javascript/8-promises.md

 __Event stream positives:__

 - Event streams can emit values over time.
 Promise can not do this.
 - Event streams can be cancelled.
-There's no way to do this through the promise API.
+There’s no way to do this through the promise API.
 - Event streams often have utility libraries, making deriving new event streams from other event streams easy.